federicotomas79/Climate-stations-MPI/README.md

-# Climate stations from NOAA
+# Climate stations from Worldclim stations
-Initial data wrangling of weather stations from NOAA website to be used for MPI
+Initial data wrangling of weather stations from Worldclim to be used for MPI